 To turn the bell on using the transformer's whistle button, turn on power to the track and cycle the engine into NEUTRAL.
-Turn the throttle to 8 volts or less (any higher voltage will arm the ProtoCoupler) and press the whistle button.
+Turn the throttle to 8 volts or less and press the whistle button.
 The bell should begin chiming.
 To turn the bell off, press the whistle button again.
 If you want to keep the bell on while running the engine, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.